 Wine tasting Stellenbosch – how does it work?

-Most wine farms on the Stellenbosch wine route have a dedicated tasting room and well trained staff to assist you with the tasting.
-During a wine tasting excursion you go from farm to farm usually tasting 3 or more different wines at each venue.
+Most wine farms on the Stellenbosch wine route have a dedicated tasting room and well-trained staff to assist you with the tasting.
+During a wine-tasting excursion, you go from farm to farm usually tasting 3 or more different wines at each venue.
 The cost of a tasting varies between $2 and $5 at most farms.
-At many wine estates you do not have to pay for your tasting if you buy a bottle of wine afterwards.
+At many wine estates, you do not have to pay for your tasting if you buy a bottle of wine afterward.
 Many tasting room venues are beautiful with fantastic views.
-Some of the wine farms also have world class fine dining restaurants with some of the top chefs in the country.
-You will also find some of the most beautiful and peaceful upper class accommodation on the wine estates of the Cape wine lands.
+Some of the wine farms also have world-class fine-dining restaurants with some of the top chefs in the country.
+You will also find some of the most beautiful and peaceful upper-class accommodations on the wine estates of the Cape wine lands.

-The farms in Stellenboch are too far apart to go wine tasting on foot or by bicycle, your options are basically to rent a car and do a self-drive wine tasting or to do a guided wine tour.
+The farms in Stellenbosch are too far apart to go wine tasting on foot or by bicycle, your options are basically to rent a car and do a self-drive wine tasting or to do a guided wine tour.
 In the nearby town of Franschhoek, you can go on the wine tram stopping at several farms in the area.
 There are many great things to do in Franschhoek.
 The town is famous as the fine dining capital of South Africa.

 The hardest thing for most people arriving in Stellenbosch for the first time is where do I start?
-With more than 150 farms how do you choose, which way do you drive?
+With more than 150 farms how do you choose, which way you drive?
 In this article, I will focus on some wine farms and explain the options you have for different routes to drive.

 Stellenbosch Wine Tours